pierregermain/MyDrupal/d8/bam/readme.markdown

 Example: `01-glue`

-To enable a module you need two files
+In D8 to enable a module you need only one file:
  - *.info.yml file
- - *.module file

 ## Add a Form Alter Hook